maxxiimo/the-front-end-manifesto/Foundation Styles.md

 To best understand how to use variables and mixins check out the [Sass documentation][].

-### Preprocessors and Frameworks
+### Preprocessors

 Having arrived this far, our foundation styles would not be complete without discussing preprocessors and CSS frameworks.
-As you probably can already guess, I like and recommend Compass, but there's more out there so here's the 411...
+As you probably can already guess, I like and recommend [Compass][] as a framework, but there's more out there so here's the 411... (starting with preprocessors.)

 #### Sass and Less